 - Request an offer from Offerpad's site and find out what they'll pay within 24 hours.

 - If you accept their offer, Offerpad will inspect your home to determine its condition and if any repairs are necessary.

-- When the inspection is complete, you’ll decide when you want to close on the home.
-In some markets, you can close in as little as 10 days.
+- When the inspection is complete, you'll decide when you want to close on the home.
+In some markets, you can close in as quickly as 10 days.

 Compared to other iBuyers, Offerpad's standout feature is the option to take care of repairs on your own.
 If Offerpad determines that your home needs repairs before it sells, you have three options: